intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 To load data from Volumes, please set the corresponding Volume configurations for spark using `--conf` option in Spark scripts or specifying `conf` in `init_orca_context`.
 Here we list the configurations for using NFS as Volume.

 For **k8s-client** mode:
-* `spark.kubernetes.executor.volumes.persistentVolumeClaim.nfsvolumeclaim.options.claimName`: specify the claim name of `persistentVolumeClaim` with volumnName `nfsvolumeclaim` to mount into executor pods.
+* `spark.kubernetes.executor.volumes.persistentVolumeClaim.nfsvolumeclaim.options.claimName`: specify the claim name of persistentVolumeClaim with volumnName `nfsvolumeclaim` to mount into executor pods.
-* `spark.kubernetes.executor.volumes.persistentVolumeClaim.nfsvolumeclaim.mount.path`: specify the NFS path to be mounted as `nfsvolumeclaim` to executor pods.
+* `spark.kubernetes.executor.volumes.persistentVolumeClaim.nfsvolumeclaim.mount.path`: specify the NFS path (`/bigdl/nfsdata` in our example) to be mounted as nfsvolumeclaim into executor pods.

 Besides the above two configurations, you need to additionally set the following configurations for **k8s-cluster** mode:
-* `spark.kubernetes.driver.volumes.persistentVolumeClaim.nfsvolumeclaim.options.claimName`: specify the claim name of `persistentVolumeClaim` with volumnName `nfsvolumeclaim` to mount into the driver pod.
+* `spark.kubernetes.driver.volumes.persistentVolumeClaim.nfsvolumeclaim.options.claimName`: specify the claim name of persistentVolumeClaim with volumnName `nfsvolumeclaim` to mount into the driver pod.
-* `spark.kubernetes.driver.volumes.persistentVolumeClaim.nfsvolumeclaim.mount.path`: specify the NFS path to be mounted as `nfsvolumeclaim` to the driver pod.
+* `spark.kubernetes.driver.volumes.persistentVolumeClaim.nfsvolumeclaim.mount.path`: specify the NFS path (`/bigdl/nfsdata` in our example) to be mounted as nfsvolumeclaim into the driver pod.
 * `spark.kubernetes.authenticate.driver.serviceAccountName`: the service account for the driver pod.
 * `spark.kubernetes.file.upload.path`: the path to store files at spark submit side in k8s-cluster mode.
+In this example we use the NFS path as well.

 Sample conf for NFS in the Fashion-MNIST example provided by this tutorial is as follows:
 ```python